 #1.
 Keep plastic bags (and plastic wrap/film) out of your recycling bin.
-This includes bags used to collect recyclables at home or at work.
+That includes bags used to collect recyclables at home or at work.

 Plastic bags wrap around recycling equipment during the sorting process, causing equipment to jam and sometimes break altogether.
 Also bottles and cans can get lodged in plastic bags and will end up being landfilled instead.
 Bag ripping equipment does not exist at all recycling facilities, so there is no guarantee that a bag of recyclables will be recycled.
-If you insist on using a bag, simply empty it into the recycling bin picked up by your waste hauler and reuse the bag or toss it in the trash.
-Best yet is to recycle plastic bags at your local grocery store, Target, or Kohls in their drop boxes for plastic bags.
+If you choose to use a bag, simply empty it into the recycling bin picked up by your waste hauler and reuse the bag, recycle the bag at your local grocery store, Target, or Kohls in their drop boxes for plastic bags, or put the bag in the trash.
 For a list of what plastic bags are recyclable in the disposal bins at stores, see our blog called "Bag it -- Or Not!".
 Just click on the archived news to search for it.